If Beige Is Healing, Why Do I Still Cry in Zara?

 Beige isn’t just a color.
 It’s a Diagnosis.

 Let me tell you something about #C4A381.
 It’s not just a hex code.
 It’s a personality type.
 It’s the friend who tells you to “just vibe through it” while you’re actively combusting.
-It’s oat milk with commitment issues.
+It’s sterilized milk with commitment issues.
 It’s the moment in a coming-of-age film where the protagonist stares at the ocean and feels nothing.

 Meet the Beige Extended Universe (B.E.U.)